Lois Harris Scholarship

 One scholarship will be available each year, subject both to the availability of funds and students of sufficient merit.

 Eligible students must have undertaken Year 12 studies in South Australia and be enrolled full-time in the Bachelor of Agricultural Sciences Course at the University of Adelaide.
 To be eligible, students must be Australian citizens or permanent residents.

 Holders of other major scholarships for commencing students are ineligible for the scholarship.
 Selection will be based on the TER (Tertiary Entrance Rank) or equivalent, on the recommendation of the Associate Dean, Undergraduate Studies after consultation with the Board of the Agricultural Bureau of SA.

 Subject to the other provisions, the scholarship will be awarded on an annual basis.
 It will be paid in two equal installments after the HECS Census date.
 The second installment will be subject to continued enrolment in that year and satisfactory performance in first semester.

 A scholarship may be suspended at any time if the Faculty of Sciences is not satisfied with the scholar's progress and it may be terminated at any time if, in the opinion of the University, the scholar is guilty of misconduct.

-These rules may be changed by the Advisory Board of Agriculture from time to time.
+These rules may be changed by the Agricultural Bureau of SA Board from time to time.

 Students cannot apply themselves.